 A survey of various geometric topics and proofs.
 These include transformational geometry, topology, Euclidean and non-Euclidean geometry, integer geometry, and historical geometry proofs by the likes of Hippocrates and Archimedes.
-Prerequisite: MA233 (Fall, even years)
+Enrollment is limited.
+Prerequisite: MA233 (Fall, Alt.)

 MA323 Linear Algebra (3)